 I always love to spoil friends and family with food for special occasions, and there are few treats that go down better than my no-cook walnut brownies from my Eat Beautiful book!
-So, if you’re on the hunt for the best raw vegan brownies recipe, you’ve come to the right place.
+So, this Veganuary, if you’re on the hunt for the best raw vegan brownies recipe, you’ve come to the right place.
 This one uses just dates, walnuts, raw cacao powder and vanilla extract.
 These are also gluten-free brownies and contain no refined sugars, and the dates are skin-friendly too, so no need to feel guilty!
 The best news?
 The recipe is super easy, too.
 Don’t believe me?
 I had my friend (and brilliant hair stylist) Neil Moodie over to film an episode of his ‘Foodie Moodie’ series on YouTube and we cooked them together.
 The video is now live on my YouTube channel too, so you can watch it below, or follow the recipe at the bottom of this post.

 No-Cook Walnut Brownies

 Makes 12 brownies

 325g raw walnut pieces

 Walnuts should really be combined with something that has a lot of water in it – such as a salad – so including this recipe is a bit of a cheat.
 On the other hand, these brownies are outrageously delicious, plus they contain no gluten or refined sugars – just skin-friendly dates for a touch of natural sweetness – and they need no cooking.
 Take them with you to work, as a snack, or invite some friends round to enjoy them – they’ll be clamouring for the recipe!

 - Cover the dates in warm water and leave to soak for 10 minutes to soften.

 - In a food processor, blend the walnuts and cacao powder until the nuts are finely ground.